-Disney and Lucasfilm have been making the most of the Star Wars franchise by bringing new stories to Disney+.
-While The Mandalorian writers are currently working on Season 3, the folks over at Lucasfilm are also busy developing the Rogue One: A Star Wars Story prequel series about Cassian Andor.
+Disney and Lucasfilm have made the most of the Star Wars franchise by bringing new stories to Disney+.
+While fans of The Mandalorian are waiting on Season 3, the folks over at Lucasfilm are also busy developing the Rogue One: A Star Wars Story prequel series about Cassian Andor.
 Diego Luna is set to reprise his role as the Rebel spy.
-Though other Disney+ productions have halted for the time being, the Cassian Andor series seems to be moving along quite nicely behind the scenes.
-It's been confirmed that the Disney+ show will bring back a host of memorable Rogue One characters alongside new faces.
+It’s been confirmed that the Disney+ show will bring back a host of memorable Rogue One characters alongside new faces.

-Considering the show is set before Rogue One, it's likely to follow the rebel spy at the height of the Galactic Empire’s rule.
-The Disney+ series has been described as a spy thriller with a lot of espionage-related missions, so we might be getting an adventure-of-the-week series similar to the midsection of The Mandalorian's first season.
+Considering the show is set before Rogue One, it’s likely to follow the rebel spy at the height of the Galactic Empire’s rule and the beginning of the rebellion.
+The Disney+ series has been described as a spy thriller with a lot of espionage-related missions, so we might be getting an adventure-of-the-week series similar to the midsection of The Mandalorian’s first season.

 Who’s in the cast of the Cassian Andor series?

 Obviously, Diego Luna is back.
 When the series was announced, Luna expressed his excitement at returning to the Star Wars universe as Cassian.

 “Going back to the Star Wars universe is very special for me,” he said.
 “I have so many memories of the great work we did together and the relationships I made throughout the journey.
 We have a fantastic adventure ahead of us, and this new exciting format will give us the chance to explore this character more deeply.”

 Luna will be joined by fellow Rogue One cast member Forest Whitaker, who reprises his role as Clone Wars veteran Saw Gerrera.
 Genevieve O’Reilly will return to her role as Rebellion leader Mon Mothma, which originated in Revenge of the Sith.